-With its milk carton-looking packaging, Boxed Water has fully embraced the paper route.
+With its milk carton-resembling packaging, Boxed Water has fully embraced the paper route.
 In addition to boxing its water in mostly recycled containers, the company routinely engages in tree plantings and beach cleanups.
 The company is raising environmental awareness through campaigns like the no-plastic pledge and engaging in innovative filling programs that position water supplies throughout the country to limit shipping impacts.
 The company launched more than a decade ago in Michigan and has since found placements all over.

 Hawaii’s Waiakea is certified carbon-neutral, pulling water mainly from one of the wettest parts of the Big Island.
-The water goes to plastic but the company does use 100% RPET (recycled polyethylene terephtalate) for all of its bottles.
+The water goes to plastic but the company does use 100% RPET (recycled polyethylene terephthalate) for all of its bottles.
 It’s also powering a decent part of its operations with renewable energy, including geothermal energy.
-Presently, a third of its power comes in that way and hopefully that figure will only increase.
+Presently, a third of its power comes in that way and hopefully, that figure will only increase.
 As removed and relatively untouched as this part of Hawaii is, it’s not entirely surprising that the company claims to express terroir through its bottled water.
 You’ll have to taste for yourself to see.

 Iceland is full of teeming springs and, as a country, is powered primarily by geothermal energy.
 That makes it a pretty solid candidate for a water brand.
 Icelandic Glacial launched about 15 years ago and has since received high environmental marks, even after ABV-InBev purchased a significant stake in the company in 2007.
 The containers and labels are made of recycled materials and the company was the first of its kind (and scale) to be named carbon-neutral.
-More alternative and environmentally friendly formats are set to release in 2021 and the company is quite transparent in displaying its various certificates and third-party accreditations on its website.
+More alternative and environmentally friendly formats are released in 2021 and the company is quite transparent in displaying its various certificates and third-party accreditations on its website.

 Other Brands We Love